misskecupbung/monitbot-tele/README.md

 This guide is refered from https://github.com/matriphe/monit2telegram/ .
 Goals:
 * Monitoring database, website and ping.
-* If fail, it will send notification via bot.
+* If fails, it will send notification via bot.

 ### Requirements
 * Bot Telegram , you can create from eg: @botfather.
 Remember the token!